kjolley/BIGSdb/Upgrading_README.txt

 Version 1.24: Change of isolate database structure.
 Version 1.25: Change of isolate database structure.
 Version 1.26: Change of isolate database structure.
+Version 1.27: Change of seqdef and isolate database structures.

 Details can be found below.